 We made two trips to the Northwest of North America two years in a row: 2018 and 2019.
 Because of bad weather and slick muddy roads in 2018, we did not reach our Arctic Ocean goal, stopping just short of the Arctic Circle on the Dalton Highway.
 The safe choice was to avoid crash and injury and return in 2019 at a better time of the year, and hopefully with other ride partners.

 Scenery Weather Gear:

 The first year we left late August and returned mid-September.
 Fall comes early to Alaska.
 Therefore, with fall color the scenery was beyond spectacular.
 We were treated to views of snow capped mountains and bright, colorful fall foliage.
 We were prepared for colder weather so the ride was comfortable.
 Take a look at our bikes in the photo gallery located below.
 See the ridiculous looking elephant ears on the end of our handle bars!
 These are our Hippo Hands.
 Don’t go to Alaska and Canada without these.
-We also had heated vests, gortex boots, Klim suits and an extra gortex outer jacket for the downpours and wind.
-Also you will need pinlock visors.
-For safety we used Garmin InReach trackers with text communication.
+We also had heated vests, gortex boots, Klim suits and an extra Gortex outer jacket for the downpours and wind.
+Also, our pin-lock visors were well used, providing us with good visibility despite the cold and rain.
+Additionally, for safety we used Garmin InReach trackers with 2-way text communication.

 The rain came just about every other day.
-The bad part of that is mud, slick mud that forced us to bypass the Dempster and to turn around on the Dalton.
+Consequently, the bad part of rain in Alaska is mud!
+Thick, slick mud that forced us to bypass the Dempster and to turn around on the Dalton.
 With only 2 of us my husband felt unsafe leading me through the falling rain on to Coldfoot across mud covered roads full of big trucks with some steep grades.
 Disappointed but appreciating his wisdom, I vowed to return in a drier season as my goal was the Arctic Ocean.

 The Denali Hwy, Highlight of 2018 Trip: